At Boys’ Life, we’re big comic book fans. If you get the right ones, they’re a great source of art and entertaining stories.

 Marvel is best known for characters like Spider-Man, the X-Men, the Fantastic Four, Iron Man, the Hulk, Thor, Captain America and Daredevil.
 They also created baddies like Green Goblin, Magneto, Doctor Doom, Galactus, Thanos, Loki and Red Skull.
 You’ve likely grown familiar with some of these characters thanks to movies like Iron Man, The Avengers, X-Men … etc., that have come out in the last decade or so.

 DC’s characters are more god-like.
-They are generally all-powerful begins that have nearly unlimited powers and are often tasked with saving the universe.
+They are generally all-powerful beings that have nearly unlimited powers and are often tasked with saving the universe.
 See Superman, Green Lantern and Aqua Man.